LokeshKumar710/Password-Generator/README.md

    <br>
     Once the live server is running, open your web browser and navigate to:
     [http://127.0.0.1:5500/index.html](http://127.0.0.1:5500/index.html)
-    to view and interact with your Weather App project.
+    to view and interact with your PassWord Generator project.

 Following these steps, you'll have your Password Generator up and running seamlessly.